-Known as “the mother of Wi-Fi”, Hedy Lamarr not only won the hearts world over with her acting prowess, but she also gained popularity for her genius as well.
-Lamarr was instrumental in developing the frequency hopping technology which is used in developing Wi-Fi, GPS, and Bluetooth.
+You are reading this over your phone, laptop, or tablet - all connected to Wi-Fi or internet bandwidths.
+But do you know an American actor was behind the invention of Wi-Fi?
+Hedy Lamarr not only won the hearts world over with her acting prowess but also gained popularity for her genius mind.
+Known as "the mother of Wi-Fi", Lamarr was instrumental in developing the frequency hopping technology which is used in developing Wi-Fi, GPS, and Bluetooth.

+Born Hedwig Eva Maria Kiesler to a Jewish family on November 9, 1914, the world would come to know her as the beautiful “Hedy Lamarr.”
 Lamarr was born in a well-to-do family and her father was a bank director.
-She was the only child at five she took out and reassembled her music box to get to know how the machine worked.
+She was the only child and at five she took out and reassembled her music box to get to know how the machine worked.
 While her father was the one to build an interest in science, her mother, a concert pianist put her in both ballet and piano lessons from a young age.

 The Teen Actress